(03) 5366 6900

 Termites love wet areas.

-If they have a HIA contract we would refer the client to Section 36 & 37 for the final stage of the house and providing their builder with a list of known defects.
+If they have a HIA contract, we would refer the client to sections 36 & 37 for the final stage of the house and providing their builder with a list of known defects.

 The difference in terminology is as follows: